dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/person-in-map-details.png

-If you enter a person's given name *and* surname into the search/create dialog, DMX interprets both as first name:
+If you enter a person's given name *and* surname into the Search/Create Dialog, DMX interprets both as first name:
 The result would look like this:

 .. image:: _static/person-wrong-first-name.png